 Started in early 2003 after the earth quake in Kutch, this center produces pure Kutchhi handcrafted products depicting their authentic culture.
 It currently employs 120 women with a vision to develop utility products ranging from table and telephone mats to Bujki bags and paperweight.
 No prior design and logistics assistance is provided to the women for their product development.
 All the final end products are the brainchild of their own creativity.

 Any investment in improving the craft ecosystem as a whole must pay particular attention to strengthening the individual artisans and enterprises engaged in production.
-Located near in Ahmedabad, our Sumati production centre is the main hub for creating and developing new samples and monitoring production across all centres.
+Located in Ahmedabad, our Ranip production centre is the main hub for creating and developing new samples and monitoring production across all centres.
 The main purpose of the centre is to engage the associated Designers and Artisans in conceiving, designing and developing new samples for all of our production centres.
 The design studio is the catalyst behind generating employment opportunities for a large number of people, both male and female artisans.

-Artisans associated with crafts like Kalamkari Painting, Appliqué and Patchwork, Hand embroidery and Khaat work at Sumati Center.
+Artisans associated with crafts like Kalamkari Painting, Appliqué and Patchwork, Hand embroidery and Khaat work at Ranip Center.
 The center is frequently visited by many designers, design students, artisans and many of our customers.